idia640/presentations/week10/PITCHME.md

 1955 study - a man could increase by 350% the number of pedestrians who would follow him across a street if he were wearing a suit and time (mark of authority).

-4 out of 5 doctors...
+4 out of 5 doctors recommend....

-Robert Young commercials for decaf coffee

 ---